-The majority of parents will want to be able to leave a legacy for their children and family if they’re able to.
+Most parents will want to be able to leave a legacy for their children and family if they can.

 In fact, being able to leave something to families is often one of the primary drivers behind people’s decisions as they head into later life.